 WorldCereal relies heavily on the operational time series of the Copernicus Sentinels missions, which allow an unprecedented dynamic crop monitoring at global scale.

-IIASA actively provides reference data and builds the infrastructure for the reference data module.
-IIASA also will use the Geo-Wiki tools to do an internal validation of the products (maps) from the WorldCereal.
+IIASA actively provides reference data, maintains and builds the Reference Data Module (RDM), where harmonized in situ data is stored and can be accessed by the WorldCereal system.
+Furthermore, IIASA will continue using the Geo-Wiki tools to do an internal validation of the products (maps) from the project, as was done during the first phase of the project.

 News